jetzlstorfer/actions-workflow-demo2023/README.md

 </details>

+## 💡 How the GitHub Actions demo works

-💡 How it works: star the repo ⭐ and your name will show up in the list below.
+### Action: Star the repo ⭐ and your name will show up in the list below.

 **People that liked the session 🥳**